+G2 Minimum Maximum

-G2 Number of credits per term a student can take for the stated full-time tuition G3 Yes No Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
+G2 Number of credits per term a student can take for the

+stated full-time tuition 12

+G3 Yes No Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
+XX

+G4 Yes No

-G4 If tuition and fees vary by undergraduate instructional program, describe briefly:
+Do tuition and fees vary by undergraduate instructional program?
+XX

+G4 %